hplp/Project_Template/README.md

 ## Expected Outcomes:
 (Describe what you expect to deliver at the end of the project)

+## Tasks:
+(Describe the tasks that need to be completed.
+Assign students to tasks)

 ## Timeline:
-(Provide a rough timeline or milestones for the project)
+(Provide a timeline or milestones for the project)